-1) The treacherous boom
+1) The boom is treacherous

 The boom is one of the most essential, but most dangerous things on a boat.
-It is vital to warn the crew that the boom can slam across at tremendous speed, especially in an accidental gybe, and anyone in its way could get hurt.
+It is vital to warn the crew that the boom can slam across at tremendous speed, especially in an unintentional gybe, and anyone in its way could get hurt.
 Particularly on smaller or sport boats, the boom is very low and if you’re not paying attention, you can easily get struck in the head.
 The same applies for the mainsail rigging and sheets, which can easily scrape you when they fly through the air with the boom.

 A fun but cautionary example: